Rare Collective and Vintage Pictures of:

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+This ones great.
 Something humorous and yet somehow useful that we heard from Doc's Great Grandson (The Professor) which we thought would be appreciated and should be included here.
-Young Doc Dingley was gracious enough to allow us to quote and print him here:
+Young Doc Dingley (II) was gracious enough to allow us to quote and print him here:

 - Thich Nhat Hanh -

-The Prof's advice as it relates to patience, workplace,
+The Professor's advice as it relates to patience,

 It's been rumored, and claimed there are other rare collective vintage pictures of Doc Dingley out there somewhere to be found.
 If you have heard of or seen of any of them please let us know so we can add them to our collection.